carpentries/instructor-training/_extras/demos_rubric.md

 Trainer.
 As such, deviation from this rubric is encouraged as needed to accurately assess the trainee's preparation and instructional skills.

-In general, these demonstrations have a very high (over 95%) pass rate.
+In general, the majority of people pass their demonstrations.
 When a trainee is asked to redo a demo, it is usually a matter of correction -- an error to embrace and to learn from -- not rejection.
 Trainees who have three or more marks in the "Negative" columns below should probably be asked to try again.
 Even one mark in a "Negative" column can be considered justification for asking a trainee to redo their demonstration if the problem is significant.
 As always, Trainers should use their own judgement when applying this rubric in individual cases.